ddsbook/blog/2015/drafts/makeover-fixing-a-survey-response-chart.md

-Title: Makeover: Fixing a survey response chart
+Title: Chart makeover - Unisys Security Insights Survey
-Date: 2015-07-02 09:00:45
+Date: 2015-07-02 08:00:45
 Category: blog
-Status: draft
 Tags: blog, r, rstats, survey, vis, datavis
 Slug: makeover-fixing-a-survey-response-chart
 Author: Bob Rudis (@hrbrmstr)

 It seems that not a day goes by without some information security vendor releasing a report based on a survey.
-Thankfully, this post is not about the efficacy of survey-based reports or findings.
+Thankfully, this post is not about the efficacy of survey-based reports or their findings.
 Today, we're doing a makeover for Unisys, who just released their [Findings from the 2015 Unisys Security Insights Survey](http://blogs.unisys.com/disruptiveittrends/2015/06/30/findings-from-the-2015-unisys-security-insights-survey/).

-I started reading their [U.S. findings](http://assets.unisys.com/Documents/Microsites/UnisysSecurityInsights/USI_150227_USreport.pdf) [PDF] and&mdash;after reading their "Polling Methodology" section (you _do_ look for the methodology section first before trying to decide to even bother with the rest of the report, right?)&mdash;I started paging back up to the top when I was greeted with this:
+I started reading their [U.S. findings](http://assets.unisys.com/Documents/Microsites/UnisysSecurityInsights/USI_150227_USreport.pdf) [PDF] and&mdash;after reading their _"Polling Methodology"_ section (you _do_ look for the methodology section first before trying to decide to even bother with the rest of a report, right?)&mdash;I started paging back up to the top when I was greeted with this:

 <img src="http://dds.ec/blog/images/2015/07/unisyschart.png" style="width:100%"/>

 (you can see it on page 5 of the U.S. report)

 The goal of the chart seems to be to show which industry Americans believe will suffer a data breach involving their records.
-There are some obvious initial issues:
+There are two, quickly obvious initial issues:

 - 3D-ish bars
-- The singular-element legend (which is completely redundant)
+- a singular-element legend (which is completely redundant)

 Merely fixing those problems is, however, not enough.
+So, we won't be showing an intermediate step (you can just picture a flat bar chart with no legend).

-The folks at the Liberman Research Group used what appears to be a 3-point Likert scale to gauge the responses.
-The other two values (besides "Likely") are "Not Llikely" and "Don't know/Do not hold my data".
-The values for those are in chart text annotations, making it nigh impossible to compare those two values across industries.
-Since there is obiously a bit of page real estate being used for the chart, why not show all the values and let readers do a broader comparison?
+Since this is a survey, the folks at the Liberman Research Group (Unisys used them for the poll/repot) used what appears to be a 3-point Likert scale ([which is fine](https://archive.ama.org/archive/ResourceLibrary/JournalofMarketingResearch(JMR)/documents/4997896.pdf)) to gauge the responses.
+The other two values (besides _"Likely"_) are _"Not Llikely"_ and _"Don't know/Do not hold my data"_.
+The values for those categories are in chart text annotations, making it nigh impossible to compare those two values across industries, which could easily add further insight.
+Adding these values to the visualization won't take up any more page real estate, so why not show all the values and let readers do a broader comparison?

 ### Makeover

 We'll use `ggplot2` in R to re-design the chart and incorporate all the answer levels.
-First, we need the data:
+First, we need some libraries and the data:

     :::r
     library(dplyr)